-Karen Wright of Oregon honored at Awards Gala
+Johnny Montoya of New Mexico honored at Awards Gala

-BALTIMORE (Jan.
-15, 2016) — Karen Wright of Carlton, Ore., was honored as the 2015 US Youth Soccer Volunteer of the Year award recipient Friday night at the US Youth Soccer Awards Gala, held in conjunction with the 2016 US Youth Soccer Workshop at the NSCAA Convention in Baltimore.
+LOS ANGELES (Jan.
+13, 2017) — Johnny Montoya of Albuquerque, N.M., was honored as the 2016 US Youth Soccer Volunteer of the Year award recipient Friday night at the US Youth Soccer Awards Gala, held in conjunction with the 2017 US Youth Soccer Workshop at the NSCAA Convention in Los Angeles.

-The recipient of the Volunteer of the Year award is selected by the US Youth Soccer Board of Directors.
+The recipient of the Volunteer of the Year award is selected by the US Youth Soccer Awards Gala Committee.
 The Volunteer of the Year award honors those who are excellent role models for their community.
 Willingness to promote players and soccer, sound moral and ethical character and increasing the opportunities to participate in soccer are all characteristics of nominees for the Volunteer of the Year award.

 For bios on each of the regional award winners, click here.